tldr-pages/tldr/pages/linux/xclock.md

 `xclock`

-- Display a 24 hour digital clock with the hour and minute fields only:
+- Display a 24-hour digital clock with the hour and minute fields only:

 `xclock -digital -brief`